The importance of a Wireless LAN survey

 2. Active On-Site Survey

 This is also a physical survey which is performed after a wireless network has been just deployed, or to the health check an existing network.
 This is called an "Active Survey" which measures signal coverage, throughput tests SSID and VLAN per AP allocation and behaviour of data packets.
 This is usually performed after an install has occurred to ensure the wireless network is performing as per the scope of the requirements.
 This type of survey can also be performed when an established wireless network is experiencing issues that may occur over time, which may be contributed by internal changes within the network (e.g. Config changes, higher number of concurrent users), or due to exterior reasons outside the network (e.g. additional interference from new networks, new non network devices outputting signal).

 This is where the site plans are inserted into a program that simulates the walls and floors.
 Sometimes a site visit is not even required.
 This is NOT recommended as survey tool.
 A program cannot take into consideration the thickness, density, material type, interference etc of the interior space of a property, and is therefore less than useful for the design of a Wireless LAN, as it can be providing very wrong information which may lead to an inferior network, which can potentially cost more in time, funds, and resource to correct.

-For any queries regarding a Survey, please feel free to discuss with us.
-Our Technical Sales department can be reached on 01202 612400.
+For any queries regarding a Survey, please feel free to give us a call.